paulscherrerinstitute/daq-rest-api-spec/Readme.md

 Based upon our experience with the current API and system we can collect issues and ideas towards an API version 2 specification.

-I started to collect some issues right here in markdown, and wen could open separate markdown files to collect details.
+I started to collect some issues right here in markdown, and we could open separate markdown files to collect details.

 Or we can use the Github issues themselves and only keep the evolving v2 specs